Multimeter Working Principle

 or Rsh = IgG/(I – Ig)

-The range of ammeter can be extended to any value within limits by reducing the value of shunt resistance.
+The range of the ammeter can be extended to any value within limits by reducing the value of shunt resistance.
 Some low resistances are connected in parallel with the meter through a selector switch, as shown in the figure.
 The desired range can be selected by moving the selector switch to a particular position.

 If the total current to be measured, I is very high, the value of shunt resistance required Rsh becomes very low, which is sometimes practically not possible.
-In this case, connections are so arranged that as we move from low range to higher range, the meter resistance is also increased with the decrease in the value of shunt resistance.
+In this case, connections are so arranged that as we move from the low range to the higher range, the meter resistance is also increased with the decrease in the value of shunt resistance.

-Resistance Measurement by a Multimeter
+Resistance Measurement by Multimeter

 The same basic instrument can be used as an ohmmeter to measure resistances.
-In this circuit, an internal battery is connected in series with the meter through an adjustable resistance r and the fixed resistances.
+In this circuit, an internal battery is connected in series with the meter through an adjustable resistance r and fixed resistances.

 The fixed resistances limit the current within the desired range, and the variable resistance r is used for zero adjustments.

-The resistance to be measured (test resistance) is connected between test leads.
-The current flowing through the circuit depends upon the resistance of the test piece.
 The deflection of the needle indicates current, but the scale is calibrated in ohms to give the value of resistance directly.
 The ohmmeter is generally made multi-range instrument by using different values of fixed resistances.

 To measure resistance by the multimeter, a suitable range is selected.
 Then the meter leads are shorted, and variable resistance r is adjusted to give full-scale deflection.